 Welcome to The Shakespear Guild

-We extend greetings to those who are new to the Guild, and gratitude to those who've attended and helped facilitate the success of our many programs.
-As you browse these pages, clicking on the blue links that serve as navigating devices, you'll find details about our organization's most significant contributions, among them an illustrious celebration that occurred on Tuesday, April 26, 2022, in a setting that has long been cherished as one of the globe's most venerable institutions.
+We extend greetings to those who are new to the Guild, and gratitude to those who've helped ensure the success of our many programs.
+As you browse these pages, clicking on the blue links that serve as navigating devices, you'll find details about our most significant initiatives, foremost among them an extraordinary event that occurred on Tuesday, April 26, 2022, in a setting that has long been cherished as one of the globe's most venerable shrines.

 A WESTMINSTER ABBEY CEREMONY IN HONOR OF SIR JOHN GIELGUD